Android equivalent of iOS Guided Access Mode

-Guided Access Mode was introduced in iOS 6.0 and is used to help you to stay focused on one task while using your iPhone, iPad or iPod touch.
-This feature limits your device to a single application and lets you control which application features are available to the user.
+Guided Access Mode was introduced in iOS 6.0 and is used to help device user stay focused on one application while using an iOS device.
+This feature limits the iOS devices to run just a single application.

-- Restrict your iOS device to a single application
+- Restrict iOS device to a single application

 - Disable hardware buttons

-Guided Access makes it easy to lock down iPads and create kiosks, dedicated display devices, or digital signage.
+Guided Access makes it easy to lock down iOS devices and use them as kiosks, dedicated displays or digital signage.

 Guided Access Mode for Android

-For Android devices, Single Application Mode in SureLock is the equivalent to iOS Guided Access Mode.
+For Android devices, Single Application Mode in SureLock is equivalent to iOS Guided Access Mode.
 However, with SureLock’s Single Application Mode, you can do much more.
-SureLock allows for a more secure lockdown of your device and gives you more control over what the user has access to.
+SureLock allows for a more secure lockdown of your device and gives you more control over what the user can access.

 Introducing SureLock Single Application Mode

 - Locks your Android device to just one application

 - Hides bottom navigation bar